Intl. Autos helped make these videos

 Is the clock in your car ahead or behind?
 Learn how to set it here!2008 Chevrolet Colorado WT 2.9L 4 Cyl.
 Standard Cab Pickup (2 Door)

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2007 Chevrolet Colorado LT 3.7L 5 Cyl.
+Coolant hoses wear out over time and need to be replaced - check 'em early and often2007 Chevrolet Colorado LT 3.7L 5 Cyl.
 Crew Cab Pickup (4 Door)